Jump to table of contents

 When viewing the raw log, run a search in your browser for “fatal”.
 This is a quick way to find the source of many – but not all – test failures.

-If you are struggling to understand a test failure in Travis, it may be best to run the tests locally where you have more insight into the state of the application.
+If you are struggling to understand a test failure, it may be best to run the tests locally where you have more insight into the state of the application.

 Learn how to write tests for plugins and themes.